PedroBlumenschein/lodgify-test/README.md

 # Caveats & open topics

-- Inner card gradient shadow is not being applied
+- Inner card gradient shadow is not being applied.
-- card border is not being applied
+- card border is not being applied.
-- Flexbox was used to position the cards.
-Could grid have been better?

 ### If you've got this far, thank you for reviewing this project.
 I'm eager to hear what you think.
 When sharing your feedback, Please separate it in:
 1. Overall code structure (components structure and hierarchy, state management, files organization, etc.);